airladon/ThisIGet/src/content/Math/Geometry_1/Parallelogram/explanation/brief/content.md

 Therefore corresponding triangle angles are equal.

-Therefore quadrangle opposite angles are equal, and the shape must be a parallelogram.
+Therefore the quadrangle's opposite angles are equal, and the shape must be a parallelogram.

 **Any quadrangle with equal opposite sides is a parallelogram.**